Epstein-Zin Utility Maximization on a Random Horizon: Proofs for Section

 \subsection{Derivation of Proposition~\ref{P5}}

-As discussed above Proposition~\ref{P5}, the challenge of constructing a solution to \eqref{EQ11} stems from the generator $H$ in \eqref{H}: it has quadratic growth in $Z$ and $\hat Z$, and exponential growth in $D$.
-We will tackle this below in two steps.
-First, we will construct a sequence of approximating generators $\{H^n\}_{n\in\N}$, each of which has only linear growth in $D$, such that a solution $(D^n, Z^n, \hat Z^n)$ exists by standard results of quadratic BSDEs.
-Second, we will show that the sequence $\{D^n\}_{n\in\N}$ is uniformly bounded from above, such that $\lim_{n\to\infty} (D^n, Z^n, \hat Z^n)$ is well-defined and actually solves \eqref{EQ11}.
+As discussed above Proposition~\ref{P5}, constructing a solution to \eqref{EQ11} is challenging as the generator $H$ in \eqref{H} has quadratic growth in $Z$ and $\hat Z$, and exponential growth in $D$.
+We will tackle this in two steps.
+First, we construct a sequence of approximating generators $\{H^n\}_{n\in\N}$, each of which has only linear growth in $D$, such that a solution $(D^n, Z^n, \hat Z^n)$ exists by the standard results of quadratic BSDEs.
+Next, we show that the sequence $\{D^n\}_{n\in\N}$ is uniformly bounded from above, such that $\lim_{n\to\infty} (D^n, Z^n, \hat Z^n)$ is well-defined and actually solves \eqref{EQ11}.

 \begin{proof}[Proof of Proposition~\ref{P5}] For simplicity, throughout the proof we will write $\cZ_t = (Z_{t},\hat{Z}_{t})$,

 {\bf Step 1: Construct an approximating sequence of solutions $\{(D^{n},\cZ^{n})\}_{n\in\N}$ in $\cS_{\infty}\times\cM_{2}$.} For each $n\in\N$, consider the BSDE